-Some of Ariel's management persons are registered representatives of Ariel Distributors, Ariel's affiliated broker/dealer that distributes the Mutual Funds and acts as placement agent to each Private Fund, CIT, and Ariel's private equity funds advised by Ariel's affiliated investment adviser, Ariel Alternatives, LLC (and certain of its affiliated entities).
+Some of Ariel's management persons are registered representatives of Ariel Distributors, Ariel's affiliated broker/dealer that distributes the Mutual Funds and acts as placement agent to each Private Fund, CIT, and the private funds advised by Ariel's affiliated investment advisers, Ariel Alternatives, LLC ("Ariel Alternatives"), Project Level Management Company, LLC ("Project Level"), and certain of their affiliated entities.
 These management persons do not receive incentive compensation based on sales of Fund shares or interests.